Necropolis-666/CSS-IA1-RainbowCrack/README.md

 # CSS-IA1-RainbowCrack
 CSS IA 1, RainBrowCrack
+Made by
+Swastik kar
+Mitali Sharma
+Rainbow tables:-
 The rainbow tables were can be generated using either the command prompt, or using some softfare such as Winrtgen

-The code run in command prompt was-
+The code run in command prompt was--

 Microsoft Windows [Version 10.0.19043.1526]
 (c) Microsoft Corporation.
 All rights reserved.